 Through the generosity of Mrs. Hazel M. Tiney, a scholarship bequest was established as a memorial to B. Charles Tiney, M.ASCE, in 1980.
 The proceeds of the memorial fund are for tuition assistance to needy and deserving college students who are studying in the field of engineering.
 The scholarship fund was approved by the Board of Directions in May 1980.

-a.
-Any currently enrolled freshman, sophomore, junior, or senior who will be registered as an undergraduate in an ABET-accredited program in civil engineering or related field the fall term of the year of award, is a member of his/her local ASCE Student Chapter, and is a Student Member of the Society in good standing at the time of application and awards may apply for this scholarship.
+- At the time of application and award, the individual must be a student in an ABET-accredited program in civil engineering or related field, a member of his/her local ASCE Student Chapter, and a Student Member of the Society in good standing.

-a.
-Applications are to be submitted to the Executive Director of the Society at the headquarters office address for receipt by a date established by the Society Awards Committee that is no later than March 1, year of award.
+- Applications are to be submitted to the Executive Director of the Society at the headquarters office address for receipt by a date established by the Society Awards Committee that is no later than February 10, year of award.

-b.
-Application must include (1) completed application form; (2) statement by the applicant of the reasons believed to justify the award to him/her, specifically including financial need, as well as plans for continuing formal education; (3) detailed financial plan for additional financing if an award is granted; (4) official transcript; (5)resume; and (6) minimum of two letters of recommendation to be completed by the Student Chapter Faculty Advisor and at least one other member of the faculty.
+- Application must include (1) completed application form; (2) statement by the applicant of the reasons believed to justify the award to him/her, specifically including financial need, as well as plans for continuing formal education; (3) detailed annual budget; (4) official transcript; (5) resume; and (6) minimum of two letters of recommendation to be completed by the Student Chapter Faculty Advisor and at least one other member of the faculty.